 For MLO, with RSN and a valid PTK is configured for the non-AP MLD:

-If management frame protection is negotiated for the MLDs, the current GTK, IGTK when management frame protection is negotiated, and BIGTK when beacon protection is negotiated for each setup link shall be included in the WNM Sleep Mode Response frame .

-If a GTK/IGTK/BIGTK update is in progress for one or more links, the pending GTK, IGTK when management frame protection is negotiated, and BIGTK when beacon protection is negotiated for each of the affected AP(s) shall be included in the WNM Sleep Mode Response frame.
-A non-AP MLD identifies the corresponding link to which the GTK/IGTK/BIGTK belongs based on the value of the Link ID subfield included in the subelement of the Key Data field.
+If management frame protection is negotiated for the MLDs, the current GTK, IGTK when management frame protection is negotiated, and BIGTK when beacon protection is negotiated for each setup link shall be included in the WNM Sleep Mode Response frame using the WNM Sleep Mode MLO GTK/IGTK/BIGTK subelement (see 9.6.13.20 (WNM Sleep Mode Response frame format)).(#19050) If a GTK/IGTK/BIGTK update is in progress for one or more links, the pending GTK, IGTK when management frame protection is negotiated, and BIGTK when beacon protection is negotiated for each of the affected AP(s) shall be included in the WNM Sleep Mode Response frame using the WNM Sleep Mode MLO GTK/IGTK/BIGTK subelement (see 9.6.13.20 (WNM Sleep Mode Response frame format))(#19050).
+A non-AP MLD identifies the corresponding link to which the GTK/IGTK/BIGTK belongs based on the value of the Link ID subfield included in the subelement of the Key Data field.(#19054)

-If management frame protection is not negotiated for the MLDs, the current GTK for each setup link shall be sent to the non-AP MLD using a group key handshake (see 12.7.7 (Group key handshake)) immediately following the WNM Sleep Mode Response frame.
+(#19054)If management frame protection is not negotiated for the MLDs, the current GTK for each setup link shall be sent to the non-AP MLD using a group key handshake (see 12.7.7 (Group key handshake)) immediately following the WNM Sleep Mode Response frame.
+If a GTK update is in progress for a setup link, the pending GTK for the setup link shall be sent to the STA using another group key handshake immediately after the current GTK of the setup link has been sent.(#19053)

 TGbe editor: Change Clause 11.3.4 as follows (track change on):